[updated May 15, 2024]

 More policies will be added as they become available.

 (Thanks to Melisa Bogen for rounding up 6 of these.
-Also see Erin Servais’ growing resource.)
+Also see Erin Servais’ dictionary of AI.)